crbikebike/data-rocket/README.md

 **main.py**

 The main facilitator.
-This file pulls data from Harvest (Forecast coming soon!) and inserts it to the PostgreSQL database
+This file kicks off the data pulls from Harvest and Forecast.

 **data_rocket_conf.py**